mmarica/jquery-weekpicker/README.md

 # jQuery Weekpicker
 jQuery plugin for selecting weeks from a calendar, based on the jQuery UI Datepicker.

-Built on top of jQuery Boilerplate (https://github.com/jquery-boilerplate/jquery-boilerplate).
+Built on top of [jQuery Boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate).